-The Shire of Cocos (Keeling) Islands will provide all eligible employees with an annual return 'flexi fare' airfare from the Cocos Islands to Perth.
-Alternatively, Employees can book their own return travel to Perth or the location in which they lived prior to their employment with the Shire and have the value of the return 'flexi fare' flight to Perth paid to them.
-This reimbursement payment can be spent on accommodation, meals, or transportation.
+The Shire of Cocos (Keeling) Islands will provide all eligible employees with an annual return airfare from the Cocos Islands to Perth.
+Alternatively, Employees can book their own return travel to Perth or the location in which they lived prior to their employment with the Shire and have the value of the return flight paid to them.
+Maximum airfare entitlement is \$1,500.00.
+This entitlement will be calculated on a pro-rata basis for part-time staff and/or who have taken excessive unpaid leave during the 12 months period.
 If the employee has booked his/her own flight, he/she must provide the Shire with a signed Remote Area Holiday Transport Declaration.
 In all cases, the airfare must be used for an annual leave period of 3 days or more.
-For any eligible part time employee, this entitlement will be on a pro-rata basis.